 The Injuries Board (PIAB) must also apply for a statement before issuing an order to pay under the terms of the Personal Injuries Assessment Board Act 2003.

 The statement will issue within 4 weeks from the date of receipt of the application.
-A copy of the statement will also issue to the injured person or their solicitor/representative.
+A copy of the statement will also issue 25 working days from the date of receipt of the application.

 The scheme does not make any payments.